 Acetoin (3-hydroxybutan-2-on) is a metabolite of microorganisms, which is in particular formed with good nutrients supply under anaerobic conditions.
 While the substance is considered off-flavor in the production of beer or wine in higher concentrations, low concentrations are tasty forming.
 Likewise, low acetoin concentrations acts as flavoring additives in nutrients.
 Acetoin reductases from various sources are recombinant produced and tested to be used for the quantitative determination of acetoin in microbial fermentations using appropriately modified microchips.

-3. Transmission of autotrophic metabolic capabilities on the heterotrophic intestinal bacterium Escherichia coli (in cooperation with Dr. J. Schiffels)
+3. Transmission of autotrophic metabolic capabilities on the heterotrophic intestinal bacterium Escherichia coli (in cooperation J. Schiffels)

 In this project, the influence of the recombinant production of functional hydrogenases on the redox balance of Escherichia coli strains is examined.
 In particular, the influence of hydrogen on the production of various industrially interesting basic chemicals (solvents and polymer building blocks) is investigated.
 For this purpose, individual metabolic modules are housed in suitable vectors and then combined in E. coli in order to detect effects on product yields caused by the hydrogenases quantitatively.

-4. ACidestion: Modified VFA (fatty acid) - silage for controlling a needs-based biogas production (in cooperation with the Nowum Energy Institute, Prof. Kuperjans)
+4. ACidestion: Modified VFA (fatty acid) - silage for controlling a needs-based biogas production (in cooperation with I. Kuperjans (Nowum Energy Institute))

 The aim of this project is the development of alternative ensiling strategies that lead to a higher fatty acid content of silage for a short term, demand-dependent increase of biogas yields.
 Based on this approach a deliberate balancing of temporary failures of other renewable energy sources (wind and solar) might be possible.